KDS - Cosmetics, chemical disinfectants and surface active agents

 vi) etc.

-2) Food of vegetable origin:
+2) food of vegetable origin:

 i) beverages;

-iii) flour, milling and backing;
+iii) flour, milling and baking;

 iv) animal feeds;